sirrodgepodge/simple-file-input/README.md

 ## Server Side
 *Note:* Server-side set up is only needed for uploading to S3, if you wanted to just use the blob upload on the component no server-side configuration would be necessary.

+### AWS Config
-You must start by configuring AWS as usual, I'm using 'dotenv' here for environmental variables and storing them in a separate '.env' file but you can use whatever you'd like of course.
+You must start by configuring AWS as always when working with it, I'm using 'dotenv' here for environmental variables and storing them in a separate '.env' file but you can use whatever you'd like of course.
 ``` js
 // attach environmental vars from ".env" file to process.env
 require('dotenv').config();